International Diploma in Humanitarian Assistance

 - Application Requirements: English Proficiency (not tested but expected), Resume/CV, Statement of intent, payment.
 Apply here

-- Extensive insight into the needs of people affected by conflict, disaster, and displacement
+- extensive insight into the needs of people affected by conflict, disaster, and displacement

-- Skills in facilitating cooperation and dialogue between international, governmental, and nongovernmental agencies
+- skills in facilitating cooperation and dialogue between international, governmental, and nongovernmental agencies

-- Awareness and understanding are essential for effective service in emergency and protracted humanitarian crises
+- awareness and understanding are essential for effective service in emergency and protracted humanitarian crises

-- Opportunities to collaborate and network with colleagues working for diverse range of international, governmental, and nongovernmental humanitarian agencies
+- opportunities to collaborate and network with colleagues working for diverse range of international, governmental, and nongovernmental humanitarian agencies

-Students receive lectures from world-renowned humanitarian experts
+- Students receive lectures from world-renowned humanitarian experts

-Presentations, debates, case studies, practical exercises, and scenarios allow for collaborative learning opportunities in a cohort of field-experienced humanitarians
+- Presentations, debates, case studies, practical exercises, and scenarios allow for collaborative learning opportunities in a cohort of field-experienced humanitarians

-Covers a full range of disciplines involved in humanitarian response, including: management, logistics, health, psychology, social sciences, anthropology, communication, agriculture, environment, education, conflict resolution, international law, civil/military relations, security, media, politics, and economics
+- Covers a full range of disciplines involved in humanitarian response, including: management, logistics, health, psychology, social sciences, anthropology, communication, agriculture, environment, education, conflict resolution, international law, civil/military relations, security, media, politics, and economics

 To bring participants to the cutting edge of operational humanitarian issues in a month-long, residential, intensive course of lectures, exercises and tests, both individual and in syndicates, with an emphasis on interactive participation.

 Participants will have the opportunity to meet, listen to and dialogue with United Nations, Military and Non-Governmental officials, as well as political, diplomatic, and academic figures.
+Most of our faculty are IDHA alumni from previous cohorts.

 When |